Danz CM: Commercial work

-In 2020, Johnson founded the media brand Synth History after the success of her Instagram page of the same name.
-The brand consists of a website and independently published magazine that features curated interviews with various pioneering and contemporary electronic music artists like John Carpenter, Trent Reznor of Nine Inch Nails, Fatboy Slim, Oneohtrix Point Never, James Murphy of LCD Soundsystem, Vince Clarke of Depeche Mode and Yazoo, Rick Wakeman of Yes, Suzanne Ciani, Pete Townshend of The Who, Chromeo, Gary Numan and others.
-The brand also encompasses Spotify playlists and a limited narrative podcast series.
-The first episode was released in August 2020 on musician and composer Wendy Carlos and the second was released in March 2022 on Roland founder Ikutaro Kakehashi.

 Style and influences

-Danielle Johnson sings, writes, produces, and records her own music, described as "spacy, sci-fi-influenced synth pop" by Allmusic and "as otherworldly cosmic pop" by The FADER.
+Danz sings, writes, produces, and records her own music, described as "spacy, sci-fi-influenced synth pop" by Allmusic and "as otherworldly cosmic pop" by The Fader.
 She has maintained success in Japan and has gained a cult following in the United States.
 Attracting science fiction enthusiasts, she often performs or takes press photos in space suits with backdrops reminiscent of NASA base camps.

 Danz is a self-described synthesizer nerd.
+Her first synthesizer was a MicroKORG.
 In 2018, she was featured in the artist spotlight by Dave Smith and Sequential for using the Prophet 6 analog desktop synthesizer module.
 In 2020, she featured on the Moog site for using a Moog Subsequent 25 analog synthesizer to craft an instrumental piece.
+In 2024, she visited the Moog Factory in Asheville to build her own Minimoog.

 Danz grew up listening to Radiohead, Belle & Sebastian, and Ladytron.
-She considered Paul McCartney, Trent Reznor, David Bowie, and Thom Yorke as the main songwriters she looked up to.
+She considers Paul McCartney, Trent Reznor, David Bowie, and Thom Yorke as the main songwriters she looks up to.
 Her musical influences also include Gary Numan, Broadcast, New Order, Giorgio Moroder, Stereolab, Can, Herbie Hancock, and music genres such as New Wave, Italo Disco, Krautrock.
 She also lists the science fiction author Philip K. Dick, and the science fiction films Barbarella, Logan's Run and 2001: A Space Odyssey as further influences.

+Having learned how to produce, mix and master her music, found a record label, found a media brand, and more on her own, Danz often champions the DIY approach.
+In a 2023 interview she stated: "I didn't go to school for music.
+I never had any kind of music lesson in my life.
+When I was first producing in Ableton, I didn't even know that's what it was called — that what I was doing was called "producing."
+When I first started making music, I'd wonder why my voice sounded too quiet, or why my song didn't sound as loud as other people's songs, then I learned about mastering, EQing, and compression just by using the internet and watching YouTube videos.
+Anything is possible if you just take the time to research how to do it and try."

 Popularity in Japan

-Johnson has a devoted and avid following in Japan.
+Danz has a devoted and avid following in Japan.
 The music video for "Lonely Like We Are", which presents images from one of her tours in Japan, was dedicated to her Japanese fans and labels.
 She released 6 albums in Japan with Tugboat Records and P-Vine Records.
 Many of the Japanese versions include bonus tracks specifically for that territory.
 Her first Japanese release, Scientific Experience, debuted at #5 on the iTunes Japanese Electronic Music Chart.
 Her 2015 release Mindstate debuted at No. 1 on the iTunes Japanese Electronic Music Chart.